filipe1309/agl-go-driver/notes.md

 > \l
 > create user imersao with encrypted password '1234';
 > grant all privileges on database imersao to imersao;
+> grant all privileges on table users to imersao;
+> grant all privileges on table folders to imersao;
+> grant all privileges on table files to imersao;
+> grant usage, select on sequence users_id_seq to imersao;
 > exit
 $ psql -h docker.for.mac.host.internal -U postgres -d imersao < users.sql
 $ psql -h docker.for.mac.host.internal -U postgres -d imersao < folders.sql